Mazlumsert1/Lsd-Report/README.md

 We have provided illustrations along the way, to make it more effortless for the reader.

 ## 1. Requirements, architecture, design and process
 This part of the report will consists of on the different requirements, the architecture we have choosen, the design behind the different components and the process it took to construct, the components and the architecture of the system.
 ### 1.1.
 System Requirements
 The system requirements has been assembled by analysing and diving into 2 different kind of resources, [Hackernews](https://news.ycombinator.com), and reading the description of hacker news by Helge, [Hackernews description](https://github.com/datsoftlyngby/soft2017fall-lsd-teaching-material/blob/master/assignments/01-HN%20Clone%20Task%20Description.ipynb ).

-These are also the userstories we have implemented, still missing some of them.
-More is to come.
+#### Scope
+The scope of the system is making sure that we have all the requirements done and implemented, and also to make sure that it mimics some of the important functionalities of hackernews.
+To get an better idea of the scope of the system see our requirements below.
+To the mentioned functionallities, we will also provide a front-end.

+**Functional requirements:**
 + Users can publish a story
 + Users can comment a story
 + Users can reply a comment